wyeworks/elixir_console/README.md

 # Elixir Web Console

-This project was originally implemented as an entry for [Phoenix Phrenzy](https://phoenixphrenzy.com), and for this reason it is built using [Phoenix](https://phoenixframework.org/) and [LiveView](https://github.com/phoenixframework/phoenix_live_view).

-It is now available [in the web](https://elixirconsole.wyeworks.com/), providing an easy way where people can take a peek into the [Elixir language](https://elixir-lang.org/ Elixir language) without the need to leave the browser.
-Happy hacking with Elixir!
+The [Elixir Web Console](https://elixirconsole.wyeworks.com/) is a virtual place where people can try the [Elixir language](https://elixir-lang.org/ Elixir language) without the need to leave the browser or installing it in their computers.
+While this is still a project in its early stages, we hope this is a contribution to promote the language, bringing a confortable to developers to discover the wonders of this technology.
+We recognize that more work has to be done to fulfill this goal, and for this reason, we would love to hear ideas about how to extend this project to better serve to this purpose (see the Contributing section).

 This is inspired in existing playground sites for other technologies, such as [SwiftPlayground](http://online.swiftplayground.run/) and [Rust Playground](https://play.rust-lang.org/), but this is somehow different because it aims to mimic the [Elixir interactive shell (iEX)](https://hexdocs.pm/iex/IEx.html) providing a more interactive user experience.

 # Features

   * Binding are persisted through the current session.
 Users can assign values to variables and their are always visible at the side of the screen.
   * Autocomplete can be triggered pressing the Tab key.
 It will help to discover module's public functions and already defined bindings.
   * Commands history is visible to the user, including links to display the documentation of Elixir functions that were used.
   * Easy access to already-executed commands pressing Up and Down keys.

 ![Elixir Web Console](https://media.giphy.com/media/JUM6QQWQWjDpA03MBv/giphy.gif "Elixir Web Console")